yugen-dev/yugen-contracts/README.md

 - Clone Project Codebase

-This will setup the codebase in your local.
 ```
 git clone https://github.com/yugen-dev/yugen-contracts.git
 ```

 - Install dependencies

-This will install the required dependencies.
 ```
 yarn
 ```

 - Compile

-This will compile all the smart contracts.
 ```
 yarn run compile
 ```